canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 Foundations of Containerization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Cgroups are the bedrock of container technologies like Docker and LXD.
+cgroups are the bedrock of container technologies like Docker and LXD.
 They provide the resource isolation that makes containers viable.
 By placing each container into its own cgroup, the system can guarantee that one container cannot access more than its allocated share of CPU or memory, reducing the impact it can have on other containers or the host system.